-The Atlas receives many requests for help to identify animals, plants and other organisms, often from a photo.
+The ALA receives many requests for help to identify animals, plants and other organisms, often from a photo.
 As much as we would like to help answer your requests for identification, we are unable to meet the demand for this assistance.
 However, there are many services and resources you can access to help identify what you have seen or found.
-In addition, the Atlas provides identification keys to assist in this task.
+In addition, the ALA provides identification keys to assist in this task.

 Atlas of Living Australia